Hourly Rate for Self-Employed?

 To help you calculate your hourly rate, let’s imagine this scenario using the following method.
 After calculating your business expenses, personal expenses, and income tax, you realize you need an annual income of $70,500. ought to calculate the number of billable hours, you must take into account the hours spent on your job; anything outside of your job (accounting, prospecting, networking, etc.) doesn’t have to be billed.
 30 hours a week would be an actual number.
 Then, you need to multiply those hours by the number of weeks you will be working.
 By reserving time for vacations and statutory holidays, you arrive at 47 weeks per year.
 30 hours for 47 weeks equals 1410 hours of work per year.
 Finally, divide the desired annual income by your working hours and you will get an hourly rate of $50.

 And There you go!
 You have obtained a figure which should help your client to make a decision.
 Indeed, since it can be challenging to evaluate the time devoted to a project, the client nevertheless wants to make sure to respect his budget.
 This is an option that offers more flexibility.
-If you must add new services during the mandate, these may be billed as an extra.
-Thus, you will not be penalized and will be paid for the work carried out.
+If you must add new services during the mandate, you can add these later as an extra.
+Thus, you will not be penalized and will be paid for the work.

 On the other hand, you can be penalized because of your productivity.
 The more efficiency you gain, the less you work and the less money you earn.
 This is why it is recommended to increase your hourly rate gradually.